Best Summer Camp Essentials for Kids (What We Always Pack)

 Sawyer Products Picaridin Insect Repellent Pump Spray

-Bug spray is the item I regret most when I forget it or send the wrong one.
+Bug spray is the item parents regret most when they forget it or send the wrong one.
 Camp means outdoor time during peak bug hours, and DEET-based sprays, while effective, come with concerns about skin sensitivity and fabric damage that make them less ideal for young kids wearing them daily over a full summer.

-Sawyer Picaridin is what I switched to several summers ago and have not gone back from.
-Picaridin is the alternative active ingredient recommended by the CDC for repelling mosquitoes and ticks.
+Sawyer Picaridin is the alternative that has become the go-to for good reason.
+Picaridin is the active ingredient recommended by the CDC for repelling mosquitoes and ticks.
 At 20 percent concentration it provides protection equivalent to DEET-based formulas without the strong chemical smell, without damaging synthetic fabrics, and without the skin-feel that many kids and adults dislike about DEET products.

 The pump spray format is what makes this work for camp.
-My kids can apply it themselves to their legs and arms without needing help, which is important when I am not there and the counselor has 15 children to supervise.
+Kids can apply it themselves to their legs and arms without needing help, which is important when you are not there and the counselor has 15 children to supervise.
 The pump applies a fine, even mist, dries quickly, and does not leave a greasy residue.

 Sawyer Picaridin covers mosquitoes, ticks, and biting flies, which are the three categories that matter most at outdoor camps in most regions of the United States.
 It provides meaningful protection for up to eight hours on a single application.

 The limitation worth knowing: picaridin is effective but not unlimited.
 If camp involves extended time in dense tick habitat, like brushy woodland edges or tall grass, a permethrin spray on clothing adds another layer of protection that skin-applied repellents cannot match.
-I use both in combination for heavily wooded environments.
+For heavily wooded environments, use both in combination.
 For standard outdoor camp in open areas, the Sawyer alone is sufficient.

 Sawyer Products Picaridin Insect Repellent 20%, Pump Spray